Hassan district: Air

 There is no operational airport in the city.
 The nearest airport is Mysore airport and the nearest international airport is Kempegowda International Airport.
-Hassan Airport is an airport under construction 10 kilometer east of the city, near the Boovanahalli village.
+Hassan Airport is an airport under construction 10 kilometres east of the city, near the Boovanahalli village.
 The project was first rejected by the State government in 2012.
 It was again revived in 2021 with a budget of Rs 175 crore and will be taken up by the UDAN scheme.
-Government of India has granted the approval for setting up of 15 Greenfield airports in the country on May 12, 2015.
-Among 15 Airports Hassan Also approved for Greenfield Airport.
+Government of India has granted the approval for setting up of 15 Greenfield airports in the country on 12 May 2015.
+Among 15 airports Hassan was also approved for Greenfield Airport.